creatis-myriad/creatis-myriad.github.io/collections/_tutorials/tutorial-optimal-transport.md

 ### (Fused) Gromov-Wasserstein Optimal Transport

 The Gromov-Wasserstein Optimal Transport extends the classical optimal transport problem to the case where the source and target points do not live in the same space.
-In that case, one can not directly define a cost function to link the points from $$X$$ and $$Y$$.
-To solve this, this idea is to build a kind of *isometric* mapping, where, if both spaces have a cost function, we want to preserve the distance between the points.
+In that case, one cannot directly define a cost function to link the points from $$X$$ and $$Y$$.
+To solve this, the idea is to build a kind of *isometric* mapping, where, if both spaces have a cost function, we want to preserve the distance between the points.
 The problem can be written as follows :

 $$
 P^* ⁼ \underset{P1_m=\mu, P^T 1_n=\nu}{\textrm{arg min }} \sum_{i, i', j, j'} P_{ij}P_{i', j'}(c_1(x_i, x_j) - c_2(y_{i'}, y_{j'})^2)